Dark Energy Survey: Galaxy Sample for the Baryonic Acoustic Oscillation Measurement from the Final Dataset

-The structure of the paper is as follows: in \autoref{sec:y6gold} we present the parent DES Y6 data and the Directional Neighborhood Fitting algorithm \cite{de2016dnf}, or DNF, which is the fiducial photo-$z$ code used within DES; in \autoref{sec:baosample} we describe the optimization of the DES Y6 BAO selection, together with the extra quality cuts we apply and its footprint; in \autoref{sec:photoz} we present the validation of the redshift distributions of our optimal Y6 sample, for which we perform a direct calibration with VIPERS and also compare with the results from clustering redshift (WZ) using SDSS galaxies (the fiducial redshift distributions used in our analysis are a combination of DNF, VIPERS and WZ); in \autoref{sec:systematics} we describe the methodology used to mitigate the effect of observational systematics; and in \autoref{sec:conclusions} we show our conclusions to this analysis.
+The structure of the paper is as follows: in \autoref{sec:y6gold} we present the parent DES Y6 data and the Directional Neighborhood Fitting algorithm \cite{de2016dnf}, or DNF, which is the fiducial photo-$z$ code used within DES; in \autoref{sec:baosample} we describe the optimization of the DES Y6 BAO selection, together with the extra quality cuts we apply and its footprint; in \autoref{sec:photoz} we present the validation of the redshift distributions of our optimal Y6 sample, for which we perform a direct calibration with VIPERS and also compare with the results from clustering redshift (WZ) using SDSS galaxies (the fiducial redshift distributions used in our analysis are a combination of DNF, VIPERS and WZ); in \autoref{sec:systematics} we describe the methodology used to mitigate the effect of observational systematics; in \autoref{sec:unblinded_clustering} we show the unblinded clustering measurements of our BAO sample; and in \autoref{sec:conclusions} we show our conclusions to this analysis.
 The Y6 BAO sample will be eventually released at \url{https://des.ncsa.illinois.edu/releases}, together with all the other DES Y6 products.

-In its companion paper \cite{Y6_BAO_measurement}, we perform the measurement of the BAO scale as a function of redshift, using the sample optimized here.
-We run the analysis in configuration and Fourier spaces (using the $w(\theta)$ and $C_\ell$ statistics, respectively), and also using the projected correlation function (PCF) estimator (using the $\xi_p(s_\perp)$ statistics).
+In its companion paper \cite{Y6_BAO_measurement}, we measure the BAO scale as a function of redshift, using the sample optimized here.
+We run the analysis in configuration and Fourier spaces (using the $w(\theta)$ and $C_\ell$ statistics, respectively) and also using the projected correlation function (PCF) estimator (using the $\xi_p(s_\perp)$ statistics).
 Our fiducial measurement is the combination of the three estimators.